 - Audi R8 LMS Evo 2 GT3

 - Ford GT GT3

 If you’re not huge a fan of GT3 cars though, there are a whole host of other cars available on the iRacing platform and you can check them all out in our iRacing car list, here.

 The oldest active GT3 on the platform, the Ford GT GT3, comes as part of a bundle that also allows you to race the GT2 variant of the car in the Heusinkveld GT Challenge.
 A blend of the multiple GT3s that ran off of the Ford GT platform, it might have a cult classic status, but it certainly isn’t fast.

 Up next is the McLaren MP4-12C GT3.
-A GT3 that’s so old that it’s been replaced twice by McLaren: first by the 650S and more recently the 720s Evo – we still don’t know why iRacing hasn’t got the new McLaren! – the car that Top Gear claimed “sounds like a fax machine” but spits flames better than any old office appliance should.
+A GT3 that’s so old that it’s been replaced three by McLaren: first by the 650S, the 720S and more recently the 720s Evo – we still don’t know why iRacing hasn’t got the new McLaren! – the car that Top Gear claimed “sounds like a fax machine” but spits flames better than any old office appliance should.
 Where the MP4-12C GT3 struggles in lower-speed corners, it makes up for in medium-speed, where it still holds its own against the newer and faster cars in its class.
 Plus it is usually fantastic for special events due to a favourable BOP.

-After that, you have the Audi R8 LMS GT3.
+After that, you have the new Audi R8 LMS Evo 2 GT3.
 A car which has seen two evolutions in its design since, the screaming V10 and fantastic car balance are still much-loved today even if the car itself has fallen out of favour with fans over recent years.